<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6205948&amp;fmt=gif">

 Every data source, assumption, and emission factor must be traceable.

-Klimato helps hospitality businesses calculate and structure food-related emissions data so it can be used in internal or external reporting frameworks.
+Klimato helps hospitality businesses structure food-related emissions data so it can support both internal carbon accounting and CSRD disclosures.

 Our solution:

-• Uses emission factors based on LCA research aligned with GHG Protocol principles
+• Uses LCA-based emission factors aligned with GHG Protocol methodologies

 • Categorizes emissions across Scope 1, 2, and 3